chec/commerce.js/README.md

 ### Compilation

-The lib files are automatically compiled by our continuous integration pipeline.
+Our continuous integration pipeline automatically compiles the lib files.
 You only need to commit changes to the `src` files.

 ### Running the tests